deepthimhegde/data-512-a2/README.md

-# Bias in Wikipedia acricle data
+# Bias in Wikipedia article data

 ## Goal
 The goal of this project is to explore the concept of bias through data on Wikipedia articles - specifically, articles on political figures from a variety of countries.